 Based on the expected impact, success measures, timeline, and reporting frequency included in the proposal, if an initiative is not proceeding as planned the Strategic Investment Fund Advisory Group may recommend to the Dean that funding be withdrawn from an initiative.

-FoM Positions on SIF Project Changes
+FoM Positions on SIF Project Changes and Expenses

 Position Regarding Requests for Additional Funding Allocation